Nina (name)

 Nina is a feminine given name with various origins and alternate spellings accordingly.
 Nina may also serve as a short form of names ending in "-nina/-ina", such as Clementina, Christina, or Giannina.
 It serves as a diminutive of the variation of the nevertheless original form of the Hebrew name Johannah, or Joanina.

 Nína is an Icelandic name, while Niná is a Sami name.
-It also has a relation to the Spanish word "niña", which translates as "little girl", and it has several meanings in various Native American languages, such as "strong".
+Nina is also a name in multiple South American languages; it means "fire" in Quechua and "fire which will never be extinguished" in Aymara.
+It also has a relation to the Spanish word "niña", which translates as "little girl".